New Product Design & Business Development

 - Lead development of an action plan for the client organization with potential for implementation

-New Product Design and Business Development is a 2-semester, graduate-level course jointly offered by the Carlson School of Management, the Department of Mechanical Engineering, and the Department of Biomedical Engineering.
-A team of approximately six students (divided evenly between engineering and business students), along with a faculty coach and a company representative, work together throughout nine months to develop a working prototype product and business
+New Product Design and Business Development is a graduate-level course jointly offered by the Carlson School of Management, the Department of Mechanical Engineering, and the Department of Biomedical Engineering.
+A team of approximately six students (divided evenly between engineering and business students), along with a faculty coach and a company representative, work together throughout nine months to develop a working prototype product and business.
+MBA students may take the course for either the Fall (as ENTR 6041 for 4 credits) or the Spring (as ENTR 6042 for 4 credits) or for both terms (8 credits).

 There may be significant project expenses associated with developing student teams' projects, including prototyping and market research expenses.
 The client organization is aware of this.
 All decisions about what costs to incur must be made in consultation with, and ultimately approved by the client organization.